bit-js/blitz/README.md

 ### Edge router
 The basic `Blitz` router only works on non-edge runtimes as those block the use of the `Function` constructor for code generation.

-`EdgeRouter` works everywhere as it uses a large regular expression to match the path.
+`EdgeRouter` works everywhere as it matches routes using a recursive approach.

 ```ts
 import { EdgeRouter } from '@bit-js/blitz';